 Ken enrolled in our Cisco Network Certificate in 2016, broadening his skill set and gaining the ability to manage and optimize network systems.
 The program also helped him prepare for and pass the CCNA certification exam.
 In the months that followed, Ken accepted a position as a network engineer at a private university.

-“I had zero experience in networking,” Ken said.
+“I had zero experience in networking,” he said.
 “The only experience I had was classroom time, lab time and my certificate.
 As soon as you get that certificate, doors just open for you.”

-Ken’s progression in the technology sector continued to evolve as he pursued the CCNA Cyber Ops certification through the Cisco Networking Academy.
-This certification introduced him to the world of cybersecurity — a newfound interest that led him to CCPE for the second time as he continued stacking credentials.
+His progression in the technology sector continued to evolve as he pursued the CCNA Cyber Ops certification through the Cisco Networking Academy.
+This certification introduced Ken to the world of cybersecurity – a newfound interest that led him to CCPE for the second time.

 “It was predestined,” Ken said.
 “As soon as I got the CCNA Cyber-Ops, the flyer came in the mail [announcing] that KSU was offering the Ethical Hacker [Certificate].
 The next day, I was on the phone signing up for it.”

 His background in the military combined with his previous certifications made the newly launched program the next milestone in his career.
 When the class concluded, Ken earned his Certified Ethical Hacker certification.

 “The test was certainly not easy, but the class prepares you for it pretty well,” Ken said.
 “It is designed to teach you the material.
 There are boot camps that are two weeks long, and you’ll study how to pass the test, but this teaches [course] proficiency, practical use and safety.”

 Ken is a security operations analyst at SecureWorks — a subsidiary of Dell Technologies.
 In this new role, he works alongside a team of professionals who provide information security services.
 The team is the “frontline for many companies around the world,” he said.